Jet transport coefficient $\hat{q}$ in lattice QCD: Results

+Expectedly, the lattice results do not show any log-like rise at lower $T$, as one observes in leading-order (LO) HTL calculations~\cite{Qin:2009gw} (for the HTL bands in Fig.~\ref{fig:LatticeQhatResult} $q^-\!\!=\!100$ GeV is assumed).
+This arises from the dominant diagram with OGE in the perturbative calculation, which leads to a logarithm in $q^{-}/T$.
+Interestingly, no such logarithm arises at next-to-leading-order (NLO) in the HTL expansion of $\hat{q}$~\cite{Caron-Huot:2008zna}.
+The finite part of the NLO result is much larger than the LO result and far above the scale in Fig.~\ref{fig:LatticeQhatResult}.
+Similar contributions may appear once some approximations used in this paper are lifted, e.g. if emission of gluons is considered, or if the higher-twist operators become non-negligible as $q^-\!\to\!\infty$ is relaxed.
+Whether such terms will dominate remains to be determined.
+The \mbox{3-D} lattice simulation~\cite{Panero:2013pla} exhibits a behavior quite similar to perturbative HTL; the result at $T=400\,\mathrm{MeV}$ is far above the scale in Fig.~\ref{fig:LatticeQhatResult}.

-In Fig.~\ref{fig:LatticeQhatResult}, we also present a comparison with phenomenological extractions of $\sfrac{\hat{q}}{T^3}$ extracted by the JET~\cite{Burke:2013yra} and JETSCAPE~\cite{Soltz:2019aea} collaborations.
-The JET collaboration applied several disparate models of energy loss with either a sole $T$ dependence of the ratio $\sfrac{\hat{q}}{T^3}$, or one obtained from HTL effective theory~\cite{CaronHuot:2008ni}.
+In Fig.~\ref{fig:LatticeQhatResult}, we also present a comparison with phenomenological extractions of $\sfrac{\hat{q}}{T^3}$ obtained by the JET~\cite{Burke:2013yra} and JETSCAPE~\cite{Soltz:2019aea} collaborations.
+The JET collaboration applied several disparate models of energy loss with either a sole $T$ dependence of the ratio $\sfrac{\hat{q}}{T^3}$, or one obtained from HTL effective theory~\cite{Caron-Huot:2008zna}.
 The JETSCAPE extraction applied an amalgam of theories for different epochs of the jet shower, with a data-driven (Bayesian) determination of $\sfrac{\hat{q}}{T^3}$, allowed to depend on $T$, the energy and scale of a given parton in the shower.
+A log-like rise at low $T$ is allowed in both frameworks; both work with the OGE approximation.